wp-plugins/404gottenorg-404-page/readme.txt

 There aren't really any special instructions for installing this plug-in.
 Once installed, be sure to go to the '404gotten.org' settings page if the 404 page isn't appearing.
 This may happen if your webhost serves up their own 404 pages.
+In addition, please check compatibility with any plugins that may rewrite your URLs as this plugin may not work, or may disrupt its function.

 == Changelog ==

+1.3
+---
+Introduces compatibility with Permalink Finder (Daren Viss)

 1.2
 ---